Jeremy Bentham: Animal rights

 Bentham is widely regarded as one of the earliest proponents of animal rights.
 He argued and believed that the ability to suffer, not the ability to reason, should be the benchmark, or what he called the "insuperable line".
 If reason alone were the criterion by which we judge who ought to have rights, human infants and adults with certain forms of disability might fall short, too.
 In 1780, alluding to the limited degree of legal protection afforded to slaves in the French West Indies by the Code Noir, he wrote:

 The day has been, I am sad to say in many places it is not yet past, in which the greater part of the species, under the denomination of slaves, have been treated by the law exactly upon the same footing, as, in England for example, the inferior races of animals are still.
 The day may come when the rest of the animal creation may acquire those rights which never could have been witholden from them but by the hand of tyranny.
 The French have already discovered that the blackness of the skin is no reason a human being should be abandoned without redress to the caprice of a tormentor.
 It may one day come to be recognised that the number of the legs, the villosity of the skin, or the termination of the os sacrum are reasons equally insufficient for abandoning a sensitive being to the same fate.
 What else is it that should trace the insuperable line?
 Is it the faculty of reason or perhaps the faculty of discourse?
 But a full-grown horse or dog, is beyond comparison a more rational, as well as a more conversable animal, than an infant of a day or a week or even a month, old.
 But suppose the case were otherwise, what would it avail?
 The question is not, Can they reason? nor, Can they talk? but, Can they suffer?

+Earlier in the paragraph, Bentham makes clear that he accepted that animals could be killed for food, or in defence of human life, provided that the animal was not made to suffer unnecessarily.